 Using your carbon steel in the oven

 While not all of our product are oven safe - we have a variety of pans that can be used seamlessly between the stove top and in the oven.
-Only the Mineral B pans that feature a cast stainless steel handle are considered oven-safe: Mineral B PRO Fry Pan, Mineral B PRO Country Fry Pan, Mineral B Country Fry Pan with 2 handles, Mineral B Paella Pan, Mineral B Griddle, Mineral B Oval Roasting Pan.
-All our Mineral B fry pans can resist up to 10 minutes at 400F.
+Only the Mineral B pans that feature a cast stainless steel handle are considered fully oven-safe: Mineral B PRO Fry Pan, Mineral B PRO Country Fry Pan, Mineral B Country Fry Pan with 2 handles, Mineral B Paella Pan, and Mineral B Oval Roasting Pan.
+All other Mineral B pans can be used for "flash" oven use for up to 10 minutes at 400F.

 Do not use a lid with carbon steel fry pans

 Many uses of our Crepe & Tortilla pans